In this article, we will talk about how to tell if someone likes you and the signs you should look out for.

 I guess the answer is one of the first two — or maybe a mix of the two.

-4. When Someone Likes You, You Will See the “Duchenne Smile”
+4. You will see the “Duchenne Smile”

 Also, even if we frequently smile when interacting with people we like, when we are really attracted to someone, the rate of smiling tends to increase.